matbragan/wind-farm-project/README.md

 ## Overview

-I've made a simulation of a wind farm using python scripts and with AWS services I've created a data lake with streaming data of power factor, temperature and hydraulic pressure of the wind turbines. <br>
+I've made a simulation of a wind farm using python scripts and with AWS I've created a data lake with streaming data of power factor, temperature and hydraulic pressure of the wind turbines. <br>
-All AWS services have been used with AWS CLI. <br>
+All AWS have been used with AWS CLI. <br>
 Follow the diagram project.

 <img width="500em" src="diagram/png_diagram.png">